liquidmetal-dev/flintlock/docs/quick-start.md

 In production, or if you would rather not use loops, it is recommended to use a real disk to back the devicemapper thinpool.

-A script to set this up is provided at `hack/scripts/direct_lvm.sh`.
-It must be run as root and given the name of a clean, unpartitioned and unmounted disk as an argument.
+For a quick install, run `./hack/scripts/provision.sh direct_lvm -d <disk name>`, It must be run as root and given the name of a clean, unpartitioned and unmounted disk as an argument.

 Note: the direct lvm setup will erase the disk you provide.